 - Leading Lines (30-45 min):

-- In this presentation, Greg answers the question: “Where are the lines taking me?”
-He will explain how lines, zig-zags, and curves within an image are used to guide the viewer in and around the subject matter.
-Lines direct the viewer to the main subject of the image but can also be used to guide the viewer through the photo and the supporting elements of the image.
+- In this presentation, I answer the question: “Where are the lines taking me?”
+I will explain how lines, zigzags, and curves within an image are used to guide the viewer in and around the subject matter.

 - High-Key / Low-Key (30 Min):